Property ownership by foreign nationals in Thailand remains relatively restrictive.

-- Foreigners cannot own land.
+- Foreigners cannot own land

-- Foreigners can buy condominiums (Condos).
+- Foreigners are allowed to buy condominiums (Condos)

-The potential amendments and modifications to the current legislation, would in effect stimulate Thailand’s struggling real estate market and help funnel much needed foreign investment into the country.
+The potential amendments and modifications to the legislation, would in effect stimulate Thailand’s struggling real estate market and help funnel much needed foreign investment into the country.

-Here are the key takeaways of the potential legal changes:
+Key takeaways of the potential legal changes

-Changes to Condominium Act
+The Condominium Act

 This amendment would still maintain that only 49% of foreign owners would be granted voting rights in the co-owners’ annual general meetings.
 This caveat would help sooth critics and ensure protection of Thai interests.